hamidb80/chem-balancer/README.md

 ```

-I gave you a simple example, but in some cases we need to remove dublicated row and sorting it in a special way
+I gave you a simple example, but in some cases we need to remove duplicated row and sorting it in a special way

 and also some times we don't want to loose the number of digits after float point, for this reason, I implemented a fractional number system that has it's own addition(+), subtraction(-), multipication(*) and division(/) which was quite fun for me.
 a fractional number would stores like this: